telerik/ajax-docs/controls/searchbox/functionality/passing-additional-information-to-the-server.md

 ---
 title: Passing Additional Information to the Server
-page_title: Passing Additional Information to the Server | UI for ASP.NET AJAX Documentation
+page_title: Passing Additional Information to the Server | RadSearchBox for ASP.NET AJAX Documentation
 description: Passing Additional Information to the Server
 slug: searchbox/functionality/passing-additional-information-to-the-server
 tags: passing,additional,information,to,the,server